Club: Ceará SC & Fortaleza EC | Opening: 1973 | Capacity: 63,903 seats

 Arena Castelão is located in the south of the city of Fortaleza, about 10 kilometres from the Dragão do Mar area and nearby Iracema beach and a similar distance from the beaches in the east.

 Fortaleza has recently opened a new metro, though it does not pass Castelão directly.
-Stop Parangaba is somewhat in the direction, and you can take a taxi from there or inquire about buses.
+Stop Parangaba is somewhat in the direction, and you can take a taxi from there or inquire about local buses.

-From the centre one can take bus 666 to get to the stadium.
+From the centre take bus 666 to get to the stadium.
 Take the bus from the Rua Pedro I at the corner of the Rua Solon Pinheiro.
 Take the bus that goes to Jardim Castelão.

 Fortaleza’s airport lies also toward the south, approximately 3.5 kilometres north of the stadium, and is therefore a reasonable taxi ride away.